 Life insurance for older dads

-Life insurance is generally cheaper if you’re younger, as the risk of death is lower, but that doesn’t mean life insurance for older fathers isn’t something to consider.
+Age can affect the cost of life insurance, it’s generally cheaper when you’re younger.
+But that doesn’t mean life insurance for older fathers isn’t something to consider.
 With Legal & General, you can take out a life insurance policy up to the age of 77 – or 74 for decreasing life insurance – so long as the policy ends before you’re 90 (other eligibility criteria applies).
 The life expectancy for men in the UK is 79 years, so with many fathers living longer these days, life insurance can give financial protection for your family in later life.

 Single dads and life insurance